codeurjc/codeurjc-forge/README.md

 # Description

-This repo is intended to be up and ready for developers who don't want to spend time struggling with system administration.
+This repo is intended to help developers who don't want to spend time struggling with system administration.

 When the forge is up, you can use the default user *developer* to login and start working.